-Bisnode’s core business is to support corporate decision processes in terms of credit, business and marketing information through the use of data-driven products, making it easier for customers to make smart decisions.
+Bisnode’s core business is to support corporate processes in terms of credit and business decisions as well as marketing information through the use of data-driven products, making it easier for the company’s customers to make smart decisions.
 Bisnode uses local and global data of the highest quality from more than 550 data sources.
 Abstract data is analysed and interpreted into relevant material for business decisions.
 Bisnode operates in 18 European countries, and supplies local and global quality data to companies, government agencies, organisations and municipalities through its strategic partner Dun & Bradstreet.

 The European data and analysis market is growing in both B2B and B2C.
-The total European market is estimated to be around USD 7 billion.
+The total European market is estimated to be around EUR 6 billion.
 It is expected to continue to grow as digitisation, globalisation and new technologies facilitate faster and more cost-effective processing of large volumes of data.

 Digital transformation and growth potential

-Bisnode has significant potential to continue to develop its business model based on the company’s local expertise and global resources within a growing market information segment.
-Going forward, one priority is to pursue the ongoing digital transformation.
-A focus on creating economies of scale and synergies in what has evolved out of a decentralised structure and high rate of growth historically remains a priority.
+Bisnode is undergoing a value-creating transformation and has significant potential to continue to develop its business based on the company’s local expertise and global resources within a growing market and credit information segment.
+The digital transformation that has begun will be important going forward.
+Focus on creating economies of scale and synergies remains a priority.
 Moreover, the company has strategic initiatives that strengthen the organisation, develop the offering and expand operations in order to boost competitiveness and gain market shares.